Discover APS Option Schools and Programs

 If more applications are received than there are seats available, APS will conduct a random, double-blind lottery to determine admission.

-- Families will be notified of their acceptance or placement on the waitlist by email and/or text on the date specified in the Application Timeline.
+- Families will be notified of a seat offer or waitlist number by email and/or text on the date lotteries are run.

-- Families must confirm or decline attendance to the school or program by a specific date and time.
+- Families must confirm or decline attendance to the school or program within two weeks of notice for the first round of offers, then one week for successive round.

 - If families do not accept or decline their seat by the deadline, their seat will be given to the next student on the waitlist.